 - HSI executed 32 federal search warrants throughout Arizona.

-- This investigation resulted in the criminal arrests of 62 subjects for alien smuggling or associated crimes.
+- This investigation resulted in the criminal arrests of 62 subjects for noncitizen smuggling or associated crimes.

 - ICE made 531 administrative arrests; Law enforcement seized 15 weapons, 94 vehicles and more than $79,000 in U.S. currency.

-- To date, 50 defendants have pleaded guilty or have agreed to plead guilty in relation to their roles in this alien smuggling scheme.
+- To date, 50 defendants have pleaded guilty or have agreed to plead guilty in relation to their roles in this noncitizen smuggling scheme.